Boatswain's Mate Daniel R. McKeever

 having of a decorative U.S. flag drop box installed outside the former American

-The flag drop box is adorned with one of Dan's
+The flag drop box is decoratively adorned with

 Dan with Scout Leader Fred Metting during